 In case the User Theme does not appear after installing the extension, then try logging out or rebooting.

 Also, in case if the GNOME Shell extension does not work for you at all, you can try out the Gnome Shell Browser extension.

 Once you enable the extension, click on the User themes and toggle on the off button, and you are all done.
 Also, to know more about the GNOME extension, you can have a look at the How to Use GNOME Shell Extensions guide.

 Now, you should be able to install the themes as described earlier.

-You can get plenty of GNOME Shell themes from GNOME LOOK.
-But beware that not all themes might be compatible with your version of GNOME Shell.
-I hope this helps you to easily and correctly install themes in GNOME Shell.
-Any questions or suggestions are always welcomed.
+I hope this helps you to easily and correctly install themes in GNOME.
+Any questions or suggestions are always welcome.